 Every three years, a statutory actuarial examination of the Scheme is prepared in accordance with the National Provident Fund Restructuring Act 1990 and the Financial Markets Conduct Act 2013 (refer note 13).
-The most recent statutory actuarial examination was carried out as at 31 March 2021.
+The most recent statutory actuarial examination was carried out as at 31 March 2021 and the results of that examination are summarised in note 13.
+This examination showed the funding level of the Scheme was 102.2% at 31 March 2021.
+The funding level is the ratio of the net assets to the value of past service liabilities.